sherlock-audit/2023-02-carapace-judging/README.md

-# Issue H-2: Protection sellers can bypass withdrawal delay mechanism and avoid losing funds when loans are defaulted by creating withdrawal request in each cycle
+# Issue H-3: Protection sellers can bypass withdrawal delay mechanism and avoid losing funds when loans are defaulted by creating withdrawal request in each cycle

 Source: https://github.com/sherlock-audit/2023-02-carapace-judging/issues/292

 ## Found by
-ctf\_sec, Jeiwan, peanuts, mahdikarimi, HonorLt, 0Kage, csanuragjain, ktg, chaduke, jprod15, mert\_eren, rvierdiiev, KingNFT, Allarious, immeas, Ruhum, jkoppel, carrot, XKET, Bauer, ck, bin2chen, ast3ros, 0x52, unforgiven, libratus, monrel, clems4ever
+carrot, monrel, csanuragjain, ast3ros, mahdikarimi, Jeiwan, KingNFT, immeas, rvierdiiev, ctf\_sec, 0Kage, clems4ever, jprod15, peanuts, mert\_eren, bin2chen, libratus, Ruhum, Bauer, unforgiven, Allarious, XKET, 0x52, chaduke, HonorLt

 ## Summary
 To prevent protection sellers from withdrawing fund immediately when protected lending pools are defaults, there is withdrawal delay mechanism, but it's possible to bypass it by creating withdraw request in each cycle by doing so user can withdraw in each cycle's open state. there is no penalty for users when they do this or there is no check to avoid this.